-Vice-President of Finance: The Vice-President of Finance shall receive and disburse the funds of this organization.
-This officer shall keep an accurate and detailed account of all receipts and disbursements of Student Government Association, and on all other organizations receiving student activity funds.
+Vice President of Finance and Administration: The Vice President of Finance and Administration shall receive and disburse the funds of this organization.
+This officer shall keep an accurate and detailed account of all receipts and disbursements of Fontbonne Student Government, and on all other organizations receiving student activity funds.
 This officer oversees and coordinates quarterly student organization meetings and the allocations of earned funding.
 The officer also chairs the finance committee, where they run the annual funding process and calendar expo.
+Additionally, this officer will be responsible for other administrative tasks such as taking meeting minutes, organizing agenda, and keeps track of organizational files.

-Vice-President of Student Advocacy: The Vice-President of Student Advocacy will serve as an open receptive ear to the ideas, complaints, and concerns of the Fontbonne Student Body.
+Vice President of Student Advocacy: The Vice President of Student Advocacy will serve as an open receptive ear to the ideas, complaints, and concerns of the Fontbonne Student Body.
 This officer will function as a liaison between the students and the committees on Academic Affairs, Student Affairs, and Curriculum.
 This officer will also inform students on matters relevant to their academic, social, environmental, and safety needs.
 The officer will also oversee the Student Issues Committee.
 At least four surveys will be handed out to the student body.